FlatIO/help-docs/docs/en/general/faq-cancel-subscriptions-free-trial.md

 [Learn more about canceling your subscription on Apple's help center.](https://support.apple.com/en-us/HT202039)

-## What happens when I cancel my Flat subscription or trial?
+## What happens when I cancel my Flat subscription?

-If you cancel your Flat subscription or trial or your subscription expires, your account will downgrade to a free account at the end of your billing cycle or trial.
+If you cancel your Flat subscription  or your subscription expires, your account will downgrade to a free account at the end of your billing cycle.
 Additionally:

 * You'll still have access to the last 15 modified scores (the quota for free accounts)
 * If you're over your downgraded storage quota, older scores will be archived and can be edited if you upgrade your account again.
 No worries, we never remove your files unless requested